Language policy in Taiwan during martial law

-During the martial law period in Taiwan, a monolingual policy was implemented in Taiwan by the Kuomintang.
+During the martial law period in Taiwan, a Mandarin monolingual policy was implemented in Taiwan by the Kuomintang.
 The policy was formulated as a political goal to unite the island.
 However, the demotion of prior local languages into "dialects" across cultural and educational landscapes resulted in a pushback of the policy and eventually rescinded as Taiwan democratized.

 Background

 Prior to the martial law, Taiwan was ruled as a Japanese colony from 1895 to 1945.
 During the rule, the Japanese colonizers imposed a policy of Japanization, including a monolingual policy.
 The policy was initially nonmandatory, but quickly escalated towards the end of World War II in order to turn Taiwan into a military base.
 However, the ban of native languages in the Japanese monolingual policy lasted for only a few years within the war period.
 Most of the native population had not been significantly affected and were still bilingual.

-Among the native population during the Japanese occupation, the native Taiwanese population consisted of indigenous people, the Minnan, and the Hakka.
+Among the native population during the Japanese occupation, the native Taiwanese population consisted of indigenous people, the Hoklo, and the Hakka.